-Garden Club receives Grant to renovate Lower Veterans Memorial
+Garden Club receives Grant from GCFM to renovate Lower Veterans Memorial

 In September, the Garden Club of Norfolk received a Civic Development Grant from the Garden Club Federation of Massachusetts for renovating the Lower Veterans Memorial Gardens at the Norfolk Town Cemetery.
 The gardens are in the Veterans section of the historic 1745 Norfolk Cemetery located at Main and Seekonk Streets in Norfolk, MA.

-The club hopes to build a thriving native plant garden in memory of those who served our country.
-Their garden proposal is for a low-maintenance plan that includes native shrubs, grasses, and perennials.
+The club plans to build a thriving native plant garden in memory of those who served our country.
+Our garden proposal is for a low-maintenance plan that includes native shrubs, grasses, and perennials.
 Purchase of plant materials and all work will be performed by club members.
-As well as the Grant, the Garden Club of Norfolk has received support from many local partners, including the DPW, Norfolk American Legion Post 335, the Norfolk Historical Commission, and individual donations
+As well as the grant, the Garden Club of Norfolk has received support from many local partners, including the Norfolk DPW, Norfolk American Legion Post 335, the Norfolk Historical Commission, and individual donations.

 Gray circles = Boulders/Rocks with diameters from 30″ to 16″.

 - Wild Blue Indigo, Baptisia australis – 18 plants

 - Bigroot Geranium, Geranium macrorrhizum – 18 plants

 - Sundial Lupine, Lupinus perennis – 18 plants

 - Eastern Beebalm, Monarda bradburia – 18 plants